Jodosoft/Libraries/README.md

     <td>Compatibility</td>
     <td>
       <p>
-        .NET Standard 2.0 (<code>netstandard2.0</code>) and .NET Framework 4.6 (<code>net461</code>) targets are used in order to <a href="https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/cross-platform-targeting">maximize cross-platform support</a>.
+        .NET Standard 2.0 (<code>netstandard2.0</code>) and .NET Framework 4.6 (<code>net461</code>) are targeted in order to <a href="https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/cross-platform-targeting">maximize cross-platform support</a>.
-        Additional targets like .NET Standard 2.1 (<code>netstandard2.1</code>) are used for supporting newer language features like <a href="https://docs.microsoft.com/en-gb/dotnet/csharp/whats-new/csharp-8#default-interface-methods">default interface methods</a>.
+        Additional targets such as .NET Standard 2.1 (<code>netstandard2.1</code>) are used to incorporate newer language features like <a href="https://docs.microsoft.com/en-gb/dotnet/csharp/whats-new/csharp-8#default-interface-methods">default interface methods</a>.
       </p>
       <p>Publically exposed types are marked as <a href="https://docs.microsoft.com/en-us/dotnet/standard/language-independence">CLS compliant</a> wherever possible, and language-agnostic naming conventions are used.</p>
       <p>